 |Sweet Rice Roll with Black Sesame Seed in Rice Wine|

 I loved the Sweet Rice Roll with Black Sesame Seed in Rice Wine as it tasted really good!
-In Chinese people's minds, eating food made with sticky rice meant an increase in rise in business success, promotions at work, better positions year-after-year by year.
+In Chinese people's minds, eating food made with sticky rice meant an increase in business success, promotions at work, better positions year-after-year by year.
 In addition, the round shape is favored by the Chinese during the New Year celebrations as is signifies "being together".

 Eating round Fruits and those "golden" in color during the Chinese New Year implies Fullness and Wealth.
 Indulging in the Fruit Platter is believed to bring in more wealth.